esuomi/yle-api/docs/guidelines.md

 majorly broken version was released by accident, a new patch version must be released following the normal version increment rules.
 It is fine to remove the actual release from artifact repositories but not from the Git repository itself - we learn from our mistakes and thus don't hide them, not even when it hurts.

-# Working with the repository

-Fork the entire repository.
-Make all changes in your local repository first.
-Do not push tags.
-Be aware of multi source repositories, especially when submitting patches which modify build files.

-## Submitting patches

-Use Pull Requests.
-Name of your branch does not matter as long as it doesn't collide with the reserved branch patterns as described in this document.

-A good commit message explains what changed and why.
-It is fine to have the message in either past or current tense.
-If submitting a multi commit Pull Request, only the first commit needs to follow this rule.
-Be sensible though, one word commits are not beneficial to anyone.

-It is up to your personal discretion whether you rebase/squash your branch before creating a Pull Request.

-When resolving a GitHub issue, edit the Pull Request message to contain the trigger keyword (*see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/)*).
-Do not include the issue reference directly to the actual commit message.

-## Reviewing Pull Requests

-Allow the build automation (if any) to verify the Pull Request before merging.
-Other review policies should be agreed by the people working on the project, but it is generally advisable to have at least some kind of peer review process whenever possible, even in two person teams.